ibm-cloud-docs/Cloudant/api/advanced.md

 {: #-get-_uuids-}

 This endpoint is a general utility requests one or more Universally Unique Identifiers (UUIDs).
-The response is a JSON object providing a list of UUIDs.
+The response is a JSON object that provides a list of UUIDs.

 -   **Method**: `GET`
 -   **Path**: `/_uuids`
--   **Response**: JSON document containing a list of UUIDs
+-   **Response**: JSON document that contains a list of UUIDs

 Argument | Description               | Optional | Type
 ---------|---------------------------|----------|------------------------------------------------------------------
 `count`  | Number of UUIDs to return | yes      | Positive integer, greater than 0 and less than or equal to 1,000.

-_Example request for a single UUID, using HTTP:_
+_Example request for a single UUID, by using HTTP:_

 ```HTTP
 GET /_uuids HTTP/1.1
 ```
 {:codeblock}

-_Example request for a single UUID, using the command line:_
+_Example request for a single UUID, by using the command line:_

 ```sh
 curl https://$ACCOUNT.cloudant.com/_uuids \